qwiddity/quartz_egopedia/content/Gene Keys/Gene Keys 3D User Guide.md

 To return to the Initial behaviour, just reload the page.
 If you prefer a white background on a dark image, inverting the fanciest of [Dark Reader](https://darkreader.org/) filters currently produces best results!😄

 I hope you have fun exploring and contemplating with Gene Keys 3D, which is very much a prototype in development.
-If you'd like to support me in creating this and other projects, please:
+I'm not a professional software anything, so If you'd like to support me in creating this and other projects, please:

 <script type='text/javascript' src='https://storage.ko-fi.com/cdn/widget/Widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support Me on Ko-fi', '#29abe0', 'J3J0Q8QY8');kofiwidget2.draw();</script>